-- 1. Complete the prerequisite tasks described in "Before you begin" on page 9. - 2.
-Stop the system, as described in "Stopping a system or logical partition" on page 17. - 3.
-Disconnect all power cords from the unit you are servicing.
+- 1. Complete the prerequisite tasks described in "Before you begin" on page 8; however do not disconnect the power cords at this time. - 2.
+Stop the system, as described in "Stopping a system or logical partition" on page 19. - 3.
+On a rack-mounted system unit, open the back rack door. - 4.
+Disconnect the power source from the system by unplugging the system.

-Note: This system has a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been disconnected.
-(L003)
+Note: This system can be equipped with a second power supply.
+Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.